joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-06-11-grasshopper-jumps.md

 ### Truth in numbers

-Indeed, an $N=10^6$ simulation produces the data in blue, plotted alongside the analytic prediction in gold:
+Indeed, an $N=10^6$ simulation produces the data in blue, which is plotted alongside the analytic prediction in gold:

 ![](/img/2022-06-11-grasshopper-jump.png){:width="450 px" class="image-centered"}